Delight Your Customers With Beautifully Printed Saddle Stitch Booklets

 add a protective cover to your booklet.

 The most popular

 booklet sizes are 5.5" x 8.5" and 8.5" x 11".
 These sizes correspond to

 half-sheet size and full-sheet size.
 Although these are the most standard,

 other sizes are available.
-If you're looking for a custom size, please
+If you're looking for a different size, please

 request a quote.